Knee osteoarthritis

 - Make sure you wear appropriate shoes – trainers are a good option.

-- Use a heat pad or an ice pack to help ease pain.
-Don’t put either of these directly onto your skin because they may burn – wrap them in a towel or dishcloth first.
+- Use a heat pad or ice pack to help ease pain.
+Don’t put either of these directly onto your skin because they may burn – wrap them in a towel or cloth first.

 Treatment for knee osteoarthritis